Poetry

 ‘I have just read a beautiful novel about a real person.
 In The Girl in White, the English poet Sue Hubbard has written an imagined life of the German expressionist artist, Paula Modersohn-Becker; it’s an art form with the unattractively scientific sounding handle ‘biofiction’.
 I already knew a little bit about Paula’s work, but from a historical perspective: after her premature death in 1907 her work was denounced by the Nazis as degenerate.
 What I did not know was how she was in fact just beginning to find her confidence as an artist after an intense inner struggle to balance her many roles as daughter, mother, wife – and, above all, painter.
 In trying to live independently and survive on her earnings in an intensely male dominated world, she was ahead of her time.
 This was little more than a century ago but in some ways the difficulties she faced appear medieval, in others merely variations on the same struggle many women still face today… (click here to read the full review)’

-Anna Seba 22 October 2012
+Anna Seba, 22 October 2012

 Publication details